srimuthurajesh/Tech-Notes/Java/Language/java-interview-questions.md

 5. What are the four ways to create object?
 5. What is object cloning?
 6. When garbage collection get triggers?
-7. What is memory leak?
+7. What is method and vararg?
-7. What are the types of encapsulation?
+7. What are the types and subtypes of encapsulation?
-8. What are the types of inheriance?
+8. What are inheriance and give its types?
-9. What is serialization? and syntax
+9. What is super and super()?
+10. What is polymorphism and its types?
+11. What is abstract class?
+12. What is interface and its types?
+13. What is IS-A and HAS-A relationship?
-10. What is shallow and deep copy?
+15. What is shallow and deep copy?
-11. What are the access modifiers?
-12. What are the Non access modifiers?
-13. How to create an immutable class?

 MultiThreading: